top of page

 IMG-0991_edited.jpg

-1987-Restoration of the Casa Paoli.
-Observe the conditions of the patio and part of the restoration process of the gallery.
+In the photo can be seen the condition of the patio and part of the restoration process of the gallery.

 FOTO CASA PAOLI EXTERIOR DE LA GALERIA.j